VSMourya/Job_Search_Platform/readme.md

-# Job Search Platform Schema Documentation
+# Job Search Platform Documentation

 ## Introduction
 - A comprehensive platform for job seekers, employers, and recruiters.